Anandharajan/serverless-genai-showcase/README.md

 - Infrastructure (`infra-architect`) and service layers (`service-engineer`) are complete and exercised directly through the domain services using the `GENAI_LOCAL_ONLY=1` JSON stores for fast feedback.
 - Model registry flows now auto-activate newly registered adapters by default, and pytest coverage guards both the automatic and opt-out paths.
 - SAM builds succeed locally; linting and tests run via `python -m ruff` and `python -m pytest`, keeping the repo CI-ready once the API comes online.

+**Automation status**
+- `ci` keeps lint/tests green on every push.
+- `demo` builds + runs the SAM API in GitHub Actions and executes the smoke test suite.
+- `deploy` is wired for future AWS promotion once the release checklist is complete.

 **Next steps to complete the project**
 - Bring up LocalStack (or provision real AWS tables) and run `sam local start-api --env-vars infra/env.dev.json` so the HTTP API can be smoke tested end-to-end rather than through direct service calls.